Yolol100/Pontifex/readme.txt

 Text Domain: pontifex-oi
 Domain Path: /languages

-Summary:
+Short Description:
-Comprehensive Pontifex registration and payment integration with shortcodes and SOAP API support.
+Integrates Pontifex exam planning, registrations, and payments into WordPress using shortcodes and a SOAP API.

 == Description ==

-**Pontifex OI** is a complete WordPress plugin that integrates with the Pontifex Open Inschrijvingen SOAP API.
+**Pontifex OI** is a WordPress plugin that integrates with the Pontifex Open Inschrijvingen SOAP API.
-Use it to display up-to-date exam planning, let candidates register, and handle secure payments — all via simple shortcodes and flexible API endpoints.
+It allows website owners to display exam planning, collect registrations, and handle payments within WordPress using a clear and structured shortcode-based workflow.

-Built with modern, object-oriented code, Composer-ready architecture, and extensibility in mind.
-Templates and logic are overrideable, and the plugin follows WordPress coding standards and best practices.

-⚠️ **Note:** Some API settings must be configured manually (via settings page or filters) for full functionality.
+The plugin is built with modern object-oriented PHP, follows WordPress coding standards, and is designed for long-term maintainability.
+It supports REST endpoints, scheduled data synchronization, and overrideable templates.

+Some configuration is required before the plugin becomes fully operational.

+== Features ==

+* Display up-to-date exam planning from the Pontifex API
+* Candidate registration via frontend forms
+* Payment handling with Mollie
+* REST API endpoints for frontend and integrations
+* Daily automated synchronization using WP-Cron
+* Object-oriented and Composer-ready architecture
+* Translation-ready (i18n)
+* Template overrides supported

 == Installation ==

-1. Upload the `pontifex-oi` folder to the `/wp-content/plugins/` directory.
+1. Upload the `pontifex-oi` directory to `/wp-content/plugins/`.
-2. Activate the plugin through the **Plugins** screen in WordPress.
+2. Activate the plugin through the **Plugins** menu in WordPress.
-3. Enter your Pontifex API credentials (user_identifier, company_identifier, SHA256 hash) via the plugin settings or filter hooks.
+3. Configure your Pontifex API credentials using filters or the plugin settings.
-4. Add the provided shortcodes to your pages as described below.
+4. Create pages and insert the required shortcodes.

 == Shortcodes ==

-Use the following shortcodes on separate pages to build your front-end flow:
+Each shortcode should be placed on a **separate page**.

-* `[pontifex_oi_planning]`
+### `[pontifex_oi_planning]`
-  Displays the current exam planning.
-Ideal for your “Exams” landing page.
+Displays the available exam planning and sessions.

+Recommended for an overview or landing page.

+---

-* `[pontifex_oi_registration]`
+### `[pontifex_oi_registration]`
-  Shows the exam registration form.
+Displays the registration form for a selected exam.

+Example:
-  _Example:_ `[pontifex_oi_registration exam_id="12345"]`
+`[pontifex_oi_registration exam_id="12345"]`

+---

-* `[pontifex_oi_payment_success]`
+### `[pontifex_oi_payment_success]`
-  Shows the payment confirmation message after a successful transaction.
+Displays a confirmation message after a successful payment.

+Use this shortcode on a thank-you page.

+== Usage Notes ==

-> 💡 Use distinct pages for planning, registration, and success.
-This ensures clean navigation and avoids form conflicts.
+* Use separate pages for planning, registration, and confirmation.

-== Usage ==

-Below is a quick overview of how the plugin works:

-### Shortcodes
-- **Planning View:** `[pontifex_oi_planning]` — shows exams and filters
-- **Registration Form:** `[pontifex_oi_registration]` — user sign-up
-- **Payment Success:** `[pontifex_oi_payment_success]` — confirmation after payment
+* WordPress pretty permalinks must be enabled.
+* Templates can be overridden by copying them into your theme.

-== REST API Endpoints ==
+== REST API ==

-The plugin registers REST routes for AJAX or JavaScript interactions:
+The plugin registers the following REST API routes:

-* `GET /wp-json/pontifex-oi/v1/planning` — returns planning data
+* `GET /wp-json/pontifex-oi/v1/planning`
+  Returns exam planning data.

-* `GET /wp-json/pontifex-oi/v1/price` — returns price info
+* `GET /wp-json/pontifex-oi/v1/price`
+  Returns pricing information.

-* `POST /wp-json/pontifex-oi/v1/webhook` — Mollie payment webhook (secured via secret parameter)
+* `POST /wp-json/pontifex-oi/v1/webhook`
+  Handles Mollie payment webhooks (secured via a shared secret).

 == Cron Jobs ==

-A daily sync with the Pontifex API is scheduled at **03:15 local time** via WordPress Cron.
+A daily synchronization with the Pontifex API runs automatically at **03:15 local time** using WordPress Cron.

-== Requirements & Notes ==
+== Requirements ==

-- **Pontifex API credentials** must be provided (settings page or filters).
-- **Pretty Permalinks** should be enabled for REST endpoints and shortcodes to work reliably.
-- **Template Overrides:** Copy any plugin template into your theme and edit as needed.
+* Valid Pontifex API credentials
+* PHP 8.1 or higher
+* WordPress 6.0 or higher

 == Frequently Asked Questions ==

-= Do I have to configure anything manually? =
-Yes — you must provide your Pontifex API credentials and add the shortcodes on separate pages.
+= Do I need to configure anything after installation? = Yes.
+You must provide Pontifex API credentials and add the shortcodes to dedicated pages.

-= Is the plugin GDPR compliant? =
+= Does this plugin store personal data? =
-Yes — no personal data is stored outside what WordPress requires.
+Only data required for the registration and payment process is processed.

-= Can I extend or customize the plugin? =
+= Can I customize the plugin? =
-Yes — templates and many hooks are overrideable.
+Yes.
+Templates and hooks can be overridden or extended.

 == Screenshots ==

-1. Example values in the settings screen.
+1. Plugin settings screen
-2. Exam planning with filters (front-end).
+2. Exam planning overview (frontend)
-3. Exam registration form (front-end).
+3. Registration form (frontend)
-4. Payment confirmation / thank you page.
+4. Payment confirmation page

 == Upgrade Notice ==

 = 1.0.0 =
-* Initial release with planning listing, registration form and payment flow.
-* Fully OOP, Composer-ready and extendable.
-* Overrideable templates, internationalization (i18n) support.
+Initial public release.

 == Changelog ==

 = 1.0.0 - 2025-10-07 =
+* Initial release.
-* Initial release featuring planning, registration, and payment shortcodes.
+* Exam planning, registration, and payment workflow.
-* Plugin architecture ready for extensions and custom templates.
+* REST API and WP-Cron integration.

 == Credits ==

-* Pontifex Certificatie for API access and documentation.
+* Pontifex Certificatie — API documentation and access
-* Built and maintained by Andrew Baeten.
+* Developed by Andrew Baeten

 == Support ==

-Need help or custom development?
+For support or custom development inquiries:
 Email: **info@andrewbaeten.nl**